nihsmtgt/Digenome-Detect/README.md

 ## Typical Analysis Workflow

 ### Preparation
-Digenome-detect can analyze BAM files prepared for genotyping according to the GATK best practice.
-However, please note that the duplicated reads should be removed completely from BAM files before this analysis.
+Digenome-Detect can analyze BAM files.
+Please note that the duplicated reads should be removed from BAM files before this analysis.

   1. Map FastQ files to Reference Genome
 ```